-'What to do if worried a child is being Abused: Advice for Practitioner'.
-March 2015.
-The guidance is available via the following link:
+What to do if worried a child is being abused: Advice for Practitioner March 2015.

-"Information Sharing: Advice for Practitioners providing Safeguarding Services to Children, Young People, Parents and Carers".
-March 2015.
-The guidance is available via the following link:
+Information Sharing: Advice for Practitioners providing Safeguarding Services to Children, Young People, Parents and Carers March 2015 (revised July 2018).

-"The Prevent Duty Departmental, advice for Schools and child care providers June 2015.
-The guidance is available via the following link:
+The Prevent Duty Departmental, advice for Schools and child care providers June 2015.